Financial Advisor Fees and Costs Go Far Beyond What the Advisor Quotes You

 How Much Does Each Type of Advisor Charge?

 Flat-rate fees range from $1000 to $2000 for a one-time charge.
 As stated above, that gets you started with a ‘moment-in-time’ plan, and it becomes your responsibility to follow it from that point on.
-As your life situation changes, you’ll find that plan becoming less and less relevant and helpful over time.
+As your life situation changes, you’ll find that financial plan becoming less and less relevant and helpful over time to your financial goals.

-In the ideal situations, this predictable fee buys you customized, ongoing attention, continuous plan updates, rebalancing of your asset allocation, and other personalized benefits.
+In ideal situations, this predictable financial advisor’s fee buys you customized, ongoing attention, continuous plan updates, rebalancing of your asset allocation, maintaining a good credit score for your credit cards, and other personalized benefits to achieving your financial goals.

 Which deal is better?
 How do you decide?
 We’re not done yet!
 There’s a lot more to this question than just the simple fees.
 Keep reading…

-Your initial fees with a fee-based advisor will look similar to those of the fee-only variety.
-They could be flat, hourly, or percentages.
-As stated earlier, they may be a little lower on occasion, because this advisor also earns income from commissions.
+Your initial financial advisor fees with a fee-based advisor will look similar to those of the fee-only advisor fees variety.
+They could be hourly, percentages, or a flat fee.
+As stated earlier, they may be a little lower on occasion, because this financial advisor also earns income from commissions.

 Typical commissions for the selling of investment products and packages range from 3-6% of the sale.
-That means, if your commission-based (or fee-based) advisor invests $500,000 of your assets in a particular mutual fund, they would net a $25,000 commission at a 5% rate.
+That means, if your commission-based (or fee-based) advisor invests $500,000 of your assets in a particular mutual fund, they would net a $25,000 commission at a 5% rate, per year.

 As that example shows, it doesn’t take much for commissions to dwarf all the fee-only variations listed earlier.